Polish Palaces and Art in Naples

-After Venice had lost its primate in global trade from about mid-16th c. onwards, the Republic had pivoted to sell … itself.
-Venice had done a fabulous job at this re-branding.
-The world started flocking to this legendary city for entertainment (carnevale!), culture (Grand Tours!), art (paintings! sculptures!), views (Grand Canal at sunset!) and picturesque contrasts (laundry lines next to palazzos!).
-And, centuries later, we still keep coming for the same things, and after the pandemic hiatus Venice is as crowded as before.
-The city is still unbeatable as a magnet for art lovers, both for what it offers inside the museums and what can be seen outside at local churches, picturesque squares and, once every two years, at the Venice Biennale art show that has been going on since 1895.
+After Venice lost its primacy in global trade from about the mid-16th century onward, the Republic pivoted to sell … itself.
+Venice did a fabulous job at this rebranding.
+The world started flocking to this legendary city for entertainment (carnevale!), culture (Grand Tours!), art (paintings! sculptures!), views (Grand Canal at sunset!) and charming contrasts (laundry lines next to palazzos!).
+And, centuries later, we still keep coming for the same things, and—after the pandemic hiatus—Venice is as crowded as before.
+The city is still unbeatable as a magnet for art lovers, both for what it offers inside the museums and for what can be seen outside at local churches, in picturesque squares and, once every two years, at the Venice Biennale art show that has been going on since 1895.

-I spent most of the day at L’Accademia – the museum that holds 500 years’ worth of Venetian art, including Tintoretto, Carriera, Carpaccio, Giorgione and Veronese, and every other artist who worked in this city.
-If you had visited L’Accademia before 2015, you would not recognize it now – it was transformed from red-walled, cracked-stucco rooms with a jumble of paintings into a modern space with pale, well-lit surfaces against which paintings are finally arranged according to thematic or biographical logic.
+I spent most of the day at L’Accademia—the museum that holds 500 years’ worth of Venetian art, including Tintoretto, Carriera, Carpaccio, Giorgione, Veronese, and every other artist who worked in this city.
+If you ever visited L’Accademia before 2015, you would not recognize it now—it has been transformed from red-walled, cracked-stucco rooms with a jumble of paintings into a modern space with pale, well-lit surfaces against which paintings have finally been arranged according to thematic or biographical logic.
 It’s a delight to visit this thoroughly renovated temple to Venetian masters.

-On occasion of the Biennale, L’Accademia is also hosting a side show of Anish Kapoor who makes a maximum use of the nano-black paint that he (somewhat selfishly) patented.
-He also has a powerful show of red and black abstraction paintings and large installations of red silicone chunks that look like a giant abattoir or a scene of a mass murder.
-Perhaps he is commenting on never-ending war atrocities and media’s focus on crime stories.
-Even if this is not obvious at the first glance, it somehow seems to connect to the painting in the Accademia by a Venetian old master Vittore Carpaccio (1465-1525).
+On the occasion of the Biennale, L’Accademia is also hosting a side show of Anish Kapoor, who makes maximum use of the nano-black paint that he (somewhat selfishly) patented.
+He also has a powerful show of red and black abstract paintings and large installations of red silicone chunks that look like a giant abattoir or a scene of a mass murder.
+Perhaps he is commenting on never-ending war atrocities and the media’s focus on crime stories.
+Even if this is not obvious at first glance, it somehow seems to connect to the painting in the Accademia by Venetian old master Vittore Carpaccio (1465-1525).

-Between 1496-98 Carpaccio painted a cycle of 9 large scenes depicting the legend of St. Ursula who was a mythic princess and a 4th century Christian martyr.
-The artist placed Ursula, a princess from Brittany, in Venice — room interiors, building, clothing, décor are all in style of Venetian Rennaissance.
-These images are teeming with theatrical splendor, like the scene of Ursula’s bethrothal to the pagan prince or a view of “ambassadors’ visit,” with street people crowding all around the dignitaries.
+Between 1496 and 1498, Carpaccio painted a cycle of nine large scenes depicting the legend of St. Ursula, who was a mythic princess and 4th-century Christian martyr.
+The artist placed Ursula, from Brittany, in Venice—with room interiors, building, clothing, and décor all in the style of the Venetian Renaissance.
+These images are teeming with theatrical splendor, like the scene of Ursula’s betrothal to a pagan prince or the view of an “ambassadors’ visit,” with street people crowding all around the dignitaries.

-Since the cycle tells a story of a fairy tale princess whose high birth and royal standing did not prevent her from suffering, one of the canvases depicts Ursula’s grisly end (she was assassinated together with 10,000 virgins), and it is portrayed with realistic violence.
-This particular scene of a mass killing is as much a comment on violence as Kapoor’s modern take, even if his ideas are expressed through an abstract style and in red-blood silicone.
-Carpaccio’s cycle has undergone a restoration between 2013-19 and, like the remodeled Accademia itself, it is a delight to see it so vibrant.
+Because the cycle tells a story of a fairy-tale princess whose high birth and royal standing did not prevent her from suffering, one of the canvases depicts Ursula’s grisly end (she was assassinated together with 10,000 virgins), and it is portrayed with realistic violence.
+This particular scene of a mass killing is as much a comment on violence as Kapoor’s modern take, even if his ideas are expressed through an abstract style and in blood-red silicone.
+Carpaccio’s cycle underwent restoration between 2013 and 2019 and, like the remodeled Accademia itself, it is a delight to see it so vibrant.

 Cats of Florence